Hotel Review: JW Marriott Hotel Singapore South Beach (Premier Marina Bay View Suite)

 Having breakfast at the executive lounge, we know that the choices will be limited compared to its main restaurant, as with most hotels.
 However, we were still quite pleased with the selections, with quite a good variety of western and local choices available.

 For my other half, freshly-cooked noodles were in order.
-We simply chose the ingredients we wanted and pass them to the server, and she whipped it up in no time.
+We simply chose the ingredients we wanted and pass them to the server, and she whipped them up in no time.
 Those who enjoy a heavy breakfast will be happy to know that the hotel serves chicken curry as well.
 We tried it and we mistook it for hawker fare, a real compliment to the chef!
-Selected dim sum were also available, and they were good!
+The selected dim sum was also available, and they were good!

 The Premier Marina Bay View Suite is a one-bedroom suite that has a full living room as well.
 With a size of about 100 square metres, you know you are getting a lot of real estate.
 We stayed one night and really felt the size of it.
 If you like large spaces, this is definitely the suite for you.